 Bond to Literacy is a 12-week early literacy program adapted from the HIPPY program for low-income, disadvantaged families who struggle with issues that may prevent them from making a long-term commitment.
 The program is designed to demand less on families while still providing tools and support for parent-child engagement, improved literacy, and school readiness.

 Using HIPPY’s proven model of peer-to-peer program delivery, Community Facilitators are hired from the local community.
 The Facilitators lead weekly group meetings for parents where the HIPPY curriculum is taught to them using the role-play method of instruction.
 Parents then take these new skills home and work with their children each day – returning to the group the following week to share their successes and challenges and support each other through the process.

-In Bond to Literacy, parents work daily with their children, reading and carrying out fun activities provided.
+Parents work daily with their children, reading and carrying out the fun activities provided.
 They develop a habit of reading, playing and sitting together with their child, which lays the foundation for a new, lasting pattern of parent-child time.